4RN3-Norway/4RN3-chain-ts/README.md

 [PLAN]
 Analyze the prompt and propose a multi-stage approach to fulfill it.
-Response: I will create a TypeScript math utility module that logs operations to a MongoDB database using Bun.
+Response: I will create a TypeScript math utility module that logs operations to a MongoDB/FerretDB database using Bun.
 The stages will include type-safe operations, async logging, a query layer...

 [PROTOTYPE]
 Generate a rough prototype or high-level sketch of the system.